nikeedev/cooking-game-python/README.md

 Cooking game, v.0.4, Market Update and Public pre-release!

+\\

+Requirements:
+Device that supports Python 3.9.x(Some of code may not work good on older version, so install new one) Python 3.9 and later

+//

 Cook food in python console!
 This game is so cool!

 Install instructions:

-Download code from GitHub(basically here), then unzip it, open "dist" folder and open .exe file called cooking_game.exe, Happy cooking!
+Download code from GitHub(basically here), then just start and have fun!, Happy cooking!

-ask owner(discord: nikegamerjjjj#8874) to get py file if you want.
-(it is not guaranteed that you will get it)